 And to the wife:

-Today, the marital rape exception is simply incompatible with the Article 8(1) of the Federal Constitution which provides that all persons are equal before the law and entitled to the equal protection of the law.
+Today, the marital rape exception is simply incompatible with Article 8(1) of the Federal Constitution which provides that all persons are equal before the law and entitled to equal protection under the law.
 This ancient rule of matrimonial female bondage is now swept away by the principles of equality between men and women in marriage.